-'SCUBA should never be used for construction or work tasks underwater".
+"SCUBA should never be used for construction or work tasks underwater".
+Surface-Supplied is the preferred method under the L104 ACoP.

 8. Diving Project Plan: (DPP)

 Consistent with other Health &Safety legislation the Diving Project Plan (DPP) is intended to "... so far as reasonably practical," identify the hazards and risks existing on or at a dive site and detail how these will be controlled.